 Research says,” Around 50 percent of time gets wasted on finding unproductive prospects”.
 Narrow down your research to identify the right prospects.
 You can do this through various methods –

+a.
 Create buyer personas and understand ideal customer profiles.
 By referring to the database of your previous customers, you can get clarity as to who your target customers are.
 Therefore, you need not worry about wasting your entire time with all leads.

+b.
 Another way to find qualified leads is to use various online and offline tools for finding the right prospects.
 Examples of online tools are when you can do online research on social media platforms such as LinkedIn, Quora, etc.

 Examples of offline tools could include attending trade events and conferences or conducting cold calls helps the salesperson to figure out the right target customer.

+c.
 Another way to qualify your prospects is to use sales techniques such as BANT and MEDDIC.
 These sales methodologies are best at identifying whether the lead is qualified or not.